m-ramchandran/PyCCWF/README.md

 ### Using Your Own Data - Pre-clustered Version
 If you have multiple pre-existing clusters (e.g., multiple studies or datasets):
+In this case, there is the option to use k-means to create new clusters from the concatenated inputted training clusters (cluster_ind = 1), or just use the pre-existing clusters (cluster_ind = 0)
 ```python
 # Prepare your clusters
 clusters = [